PBC48/ECE-3400-Fall-2018/docs/lab4.md

     </font>
 </figure>

-The timing diagram above shows us how images from the camera are passed sent.
+The above timing diagram shows us how images from the camera are sent.
 When we have a new frame incoming, the VSYNC goes high.
 After some time, the HREF will go high, signalling the start of the first byte of data.
 The camera can send data in RGB565 which is 5 bits of red, 6 bits of green, and 5 bits of blue color.
 This is divided into two transmissions due to the camera's one byte communication line.
 When the HREF goes high, the camera is transmitting the data for the first row of data.
 A low HREF means that we finished transmitting data for one row.
 At this point, the VSYNC can go high to signal the end of the image or the HREF can go high again when the camera is sending data for the next row of pixels.

 <figure>
     <img src="https://raw.githubusercontent.com/PBC48/ECE-3400-Fall-2018/master/docs/images/lab04/cam_fsm.PNG" width="800"/>